tu-darmstadt-ros-pkg/workspace_scripts/README.md

 * Scripts in `autostart.d` require to have execute permission.

 **Tips:**
-* Enumerate scripts using following convention `XX.my_script.sh`  in order to obtain a clearly defined execution order.
+* Enumerate scripts using following convention `XX.my_script.sh` (replace 'XX' by a decimal) in order to obtain a clearly defined execution order.
 * A wait script such as given in [this example](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/autostart.d/motion/10.roscore.sh) should be placed to ensure the roscore has properly settled before proceeding.
 Analogously this should be done for any hardware that requires time to fully boot-up such as cameras.
 * Scripts can also make use of the screen management feature described [above](#remote-computer--screen-management).
 This allows to stop and (re)start parts of the automatically started software conveniently without rebooting the entire machine.
 A small example is provided [here](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/autostart.d/motion/20.robot_basics.sh).
 The next sections will include how to setup this feature.